 Sciatica is a painful condition that affects nearly 40% of people in the United States at some point in their lives.
-While sciatica can sometimes get better on its own, if your pain is severe or lasting longer than you expected, the experienced team at NovaSpine Pain Institute, with offices in Sun City West, Sun City, and Gilbert, Arizona, can evaluate your pain condition and develop an effective treatment to ease or eliminate your sciatica.
+While sciatica can sometimes get better on its own, if your pain is severe or lasting longer than you expected, the experienced team at NovaSpine Pain Institute, with offices in Sun City West, Sun City, Gilbert, and Glendale, Arizona, can evaluate your pain condition and develop an effective treatment to ease or eliminate your sciatica.
 Call the office or use the online contact form today.

 Sciatica is commonly grouped with lower back pain, but the pain itself generates from pinching or irritation of your sciatic nerve.